Spatters and Spills: Spreading Dynamics for Partially Wetting Droplets: Conclusions

 \section{Conclusions}

-In this paper we proposed dimensional analyses and solvable models for the equilibrium radius of partially wetting droplets and for their time-dependent spreading toward equilibrium.
-This appears to be novel for the case of large gravity-driven droplets, and is complementary to prior work requiring numerical solution\cite{de_ruijter_droplet_1999} for the case of small capillary-driven droplets.
-We also collected data, at home in the kitchen, and found good comparison with our models.
-These advances may be helpful for characterizing the contact angle and dissipation mechanisms of fluids and for predicting their spreading behavior in a wide variety of contexts.
-They also suggest some lines for further research.
+In this paper we proposed dimensional analyses and approximate but solvable models for time-dependent spreading of partially wetting droplets toward equilibrium.
+These predictions for spreading dynamics appear to be novel for the case of large gravity-driven droplets, and are complementary to prior work requiring numerical solution\cite{de_ruijter_droplet_1999} for the case of small capillary-driven droplets.
+We also collected data for both equilibrium droplet sizes and spreading dynamics, at home in the kitchen, and found good comparison with our approximate models.
+These advances may be helpful for characterizing the contact angle and dissipation mechanisms of fluids and for predicting their spreading behavior in a wide variety of contexts, since issues of wetting and spreading are ubiquitous not just in the kitchen but also in industry as well as in the natural world.
+Our work also suggests some lines for further research.
 For example, it would be interesting to use a variational calculus approach to capture the crossover seen in Fig.~\ref{fig_REvsV} between small and large droplets.
 Further data, with closely spaced droplet volumes around $V_c$, would be helpful in this regard.
-It would also be worthwhile to obtain spreading dynamics data, and to perform hydrodynamic calculations, that could help resolve whether contact line friction need be included for the spreading of large gravity-driven droplets.
-Presuming not, as suggested but not proved by our analyses, it would be useful to elucidate the value and contact angle dependence of the numerical prefactor in $C_{gn}\propto \eta/(\rho g V^3)$.
+It would also be worthwhile to obtain additional spreading dynamics data, and to perform hydrodynamic calculations, that could help resolve whether contact line friction need be included for the spreading of large gravity-driven droplets.
+Presuming not, as suggested but not proved by one of our analysis procedures, it would be useful to elucidate the value and contact angle dependence of the numerical prefactor in $C_{gn}\propto \eta/(\rho g V^3)$.
 And, finally, it would also be interesting to include a mechanism for contact angle hysteresis and to explore the contraction dynamics of droplets prepared with radii greater than the equilibrium value.